shiyuanhu/numerical_methods/README.md

-commonly used functions in numerical methods
+commonly used functions in numerical analysis